matt-erhart/lab/micro.md

 - xy vs left right
 - show on mount
 - possibleSpaces
+- i can has coords
+- make two vbs
+- if x/y change push to redux
+- why not saving
+- draggble false in svg
+- autocomplete in green box
+- convert state
+- if selected, it's a frame

 - svg layer padding?
 - resize frame covers padding